miker704/Strife/patches.md

     - Added Red border color around the input field in the add friends page if a friend request attempt was unsuccessful.
     - Added Green border color around the input field in the add friends page if a friend request attempt was successful.
     - Added the feature when a friend request is successful to show a success message containing the username#$TR!F3_tag_id of the user the current user has successfully sent a friend request to.
+    - Added the functionality to reset state holding redux state errors and clear redux error state, and reset any error or success style modifiers and messages when the user inputs any text into the input field in add friends page.

 ## Backend Changes